Hermanverschooten/Hduration/README.txt

 Herman verschooten <Herman@verschooten.net>

 = Synopsis
-Duration objects are simple mechanisms that allow you to operate on durations of time.
+Hduration objects are simple mechanisms that allow you to operate on durations of time.

 They allow you to know how much time has passed since a certain point in time, or they can tell you how much time something is (when given as seconds) in different units of time measurement.

-Durations would particularly be useful for those scripts or applications that allow you to know the uptime of themselves or perhaps provide a countdown until a certain event.
+Hdurations would particularly be useful for those scripts or applications that allow you to know the uptime of themselves or perhaps provide a countdown until a certain event.